developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/printingGuide/index.md

 layout: guide.html
 ---
 ## Overview
-Enterprise Browser permits printing via Bluetooth, USB and Wi-Fi from mobile devices running Android and Windows Mobile/CE.
-This guide is designed to provide an overview of the steps necessary to enable printing in an Enterprise Browser application.
-Where appropriate, it contains links to details for the calls, methods, parameters, constants and other specifics necessary to build an application using JavaScript and the Zebra printing APIs.
+Enterprise Browser permits printing via Bluetooth, USB and Wi-Fi from mobile devices running Android and Windows Mobile/CE. **Printing via USB requires EB 1.3 or higher**.
+This guide describes the steps necessary to enable printing in an Enterprise Browser application.
+Where appropriate, it contains links to details for the function calls, methods, parameters, constants and other specifics necessary to build an application using JavaScript and the Zebra printing APIs.
+See the [Platform Notes](#platformnotes) for platform-specific details and the [Printing Tutorial](/enterprise-browser/1-4/tutorial/printing) for a walk-though of the process.

-For more information, please refer to the [Printing Tutorial](/enterprise-browser/1-4/guide/tutorial/printing) and to the Platform Notes section later in this guide. **All code samples are JavaScript**.
+**All code samples are JavaScript**.

 ###About USB Printing
 The ability to print via USB was added beginning with Enterprise Browser 1.3 (and higher), and uses the `CONNECTION_TYPE_USB` parameter. **USB printing requires a USB "On-The-Go" (OTG) cable or adapter and one of [Zebra's printers with USB printing support](/enterprise-browser/1-4/#printers)** or a compatible third-party printer.